 Stocks are riskier than bonds because they reflect the volatility of the current stock market.
 Bonds are much more consistent because you’re buying a fixed-income investment where the interest rate is steady.
 The riskier you are in your investments early on, the higher your earning potential.

 Again, this is when time factors in.
-The length of time you have to invest determines how risky you can be with your investments while saving for retirement.
+The length of time you have to invest determines how risky you can be with your investment options while saving for retirement.

 A diverse portfolio of investments is always recommended.
 Look into the funds that your retirement account offers and determine your own risk tolerance.

 Retirement accounts house the funds that you choose to invest in.
-There are many retirement account options.
-Some may be offered through your employer, like a 401(k), and some you can open up on your own, like an Individual Retirement Account (IRA).
+There are many retirement savings vehicles with different contribution limits.
+Some may be offered through your employer to employees, like a 401(k), and some you can open up on your own, like an Individual Retirement Account (IRA).
+You can also see if your employer offers any pension plans as well.

 You can make pretax contributions to both 401(k)s and traditional IRAs.
 This means the money comes out of your paycheck before your earnings are taxed.
 You pay taxes later on when you take the money out for retirement.

 A Roth IRA is another type of retirement account.
 You’ll pay taxes upfront for this account — not when you withdraw.
+So your withdrawals are tax-free.
 You can choose to open up a traditional or Roth IRA anytime.

 At some point, all physicians are going to need to open up more than one investment account if they want to retire before age 65.
 We recommend Betterment for physicians.
 It helps manage your investments for you, taking one more thing off your already busy calendar.
 You can use its IRA calculator to determine which account might better suit you.

 When choosing retirement accounts, research if your employer offers a match.
-Some employers will contribute a certain amount to your retirement account based on your own contributions; this is called a match.
+Some employers will contribute a certain amount to your retirement account based on your own contributions as part of your benefit plan; this is called a match.

 Your exclusive physician retirement savings